MobSF/docs/mobsf_docker.md

 docker run -it --rm -p 8000:8000 opensecurity/mobile-security-framework-mobsf:latest
 ```

 You can now access MobSF web interface at `http://127.0.0.1:8000` in your web browser.
+The default credentials are `mobsf/mobsf`.

 ### Run MobSF with Static & Dynamic Analysis Support